nickswalker/neueresume/README.md

 ###With Composer

 Add `nickswalker/neueresume` to your `composer.json`'s require section.
 Run `composer update`.
-You should now have access to `\Nickswalker\NeueResume\NeueResmue`, the main class of the project.
+You should now have access to `\Nickswalker\NeueResume\NeueResume`, the main class of the project.
 Construct a NeueResume object with a complete path to your resume.xml and the complete path to your theme.
 Here's a base implementation that will function for an installation at the root of a server.

 ````php
 require 'vendor/autoload.php';